To build and execute JDBC applications,

 - Create a root directory for your JDBC resources.
-This directory is for storing JAR files and properties files.
+This directory is for storing JAR files and data source files.
 For example,

-- Create a subdirectory to the root directory in which to store data source files.
+- Create a subdirectory to the root directory in which to store the JDBC properties file.
 For example,

 - User Library